From The Collection X In Concert

 With works spanning from the 1930s through to the 2000s, Brooks’ selection provides insights into the representation of landscapes – environmental and psychological –within the canon of Australian art history.

-As part of The Collection X In Concert, Brooks will be performing a series of piano compositions in Ancher House on Saturday 8 May, 3pm – 4pm.
-CLICK HERE to book now.
+As part of The Collection X In Concert, Brooks will be performing a series of piano compositions in Ancher House on Saturday 8 May, 3pm – 4pm. – This event was postponed due to COVID-19 restrictions and will be rescheduled.
+Please stay tuned for more information.

 Monica Brooks is a composer, improviser, and sound artist, hailing from the Blue Mountains.
 During her B.Mus at Western Sydney University (formerly UWS, Penrith), she accelerated her connection to improvisation as a compositional methodology.
 Her artistic interests are occupied by landscapes and conservation; maps, and the idea of “Hjemfalden”, or, as can be brashly reconceived as belonging, landscapes, and loss/love.
 Brooks has been involved with projects such as Great Waitress (Magda Mayas/Laura Altman), West Head Project (Jim Denley/Dale Gorfinkel), and composed for choirs in Sydney, and scored for short film.
 Her current projects rely on solo piano form for compositions, at home, or in churches (as a reverberant community space).